top of page

 The genesis of containerization traces back to the 1950s, when trucking entrepreneur Malcolm McLean pioneered the concept of transporting goods-filled truck trailers directly from truck to ship.
 This pioneering move set the stage for the modern containership industry, which has grown to become the linchpin of international commerce.
 Today, containerships dominate the transport of over 90% of the world's non-bulk cargo, bridging the gap between manufacturers, suppliers, and consumers globally.

-The evolution from the inaugural commercial container voyage in 1956 to the cutting-edge, technologically advanced vessels of the 21st century is dotted with pivotal milestones and innovations.
+The evolution from the first-ever commercial container voyage in 1956 to the cutting-edge vessels of the 21st century is dotted with pivotal milestones and innovations.
 The standardization of container sizes, the creation of specialized loading equipment, and the integration of digital technologies have all contributed to the industry's relentless pursuit of maritime transportation excellence.

 Key Takeaways